th-chau/jekyll-now/about.md

 ---

 ### This Blog
-Thoughts of an undergraduate scrambling through his degree; posts range from everyday life to the more academic to the deeper reflection.
+Thoughts of an undergraduate scrambling through his degree.

-The name of the blog comes from *Port Meadow* in Oxford, my favourite spot for reflection and the (occasional) self-talk.
+The name of the blog comes from *Port Meadow* in Oxford, my favourite spot for reflection.

 ### Me
 I am a second-year undergradate reading Philosophy, Politics and Economics at the University of Oxford; narrowing down my interests is an urgent yet difficult task, these topics have so far caught my attention: gay politics, robustness of liberal oligarchies, authoritarian censorship, money in politics, among others.

 Keeping my vegetarianism is at times difficult, but Peter Singer's [Animal Liberation](https://www.peta.org/about-peta/learn-about-peta/ingrid-newkirk/animal-liberation/) made a case that I cannot ignore.

-I enjoy reading, hiking (in the walking sense), city-cycling and thinking.
-I will never say no to herbal tea, sparkling alcohol and a nice chat.
+I enjoy reading practical ethics, (and watching) cyberpunk Sci-Fi, hiking (in the walking sense), city-cycling and jogging.
+I will never say no to herbal tea and sparkling alcohol.
+I am trying to get better at the game of Go.

 廣東話係我母語。